Philodendron Pink Princess Care Guide

 Light Requirements

-Pink Princess Philodendron will grow best when in bright indirect light and require this for best growth and to thrive.
-Giving your plant at least 6 hours of bright indirect light will help to encourage better variegation and growth.
+Pink Princess Philodendron will grow best when in bright indirect light.
+Giving your plant at least 6 hours of bright indirect light per day will help to encourage better variegation and growth.

 Temperature